Aantrreksh/sql-query/sqlref/sql_reference.md

 |2018|null   |800   |
 |2018|1      |400   |
 |2018|2      |400   |
 {: caption="Table 10.
-Query result for example: rollup sales data on a quarter by year basis and a yearly basis only" caption-side="bottom"}
+Query result for the example "rollup sales data on a quarter by year basis and a yearly basis only"." caption-side="bottom"}

 ### More topics - simpleselect
 {: #more-topics-simpleselect}